johannDeLaCruz/johannDeLaCruz/README.md

 - 🌴 In my free time, I do enjoy a cup of coffee☕, playing piano🎹 and being a cinema buff🎬.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)

+Shoot me a message if you want to collab, have a project idea, or just want to chat.
+Let's create something awesome together!
 ---
 ### Languages and Tools 🛠:
 [<img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg"  align="left" height="26px" width="26px"/>][html]